sjhorn/sjhorn.github.io/_posts/2015-04-25-the-8-mile-effect.markdown

 ### Focus and the theory of constraints

-But choosing items and random on **gut** feel hasn't always worked out.
-Eli Goldratt in his popular business novel [The Goal](http://bit.ly/1yYUsdE) presents the idea that when problem solving we should not always optimise the entire workflow.
-Rather we should focus first on the bottleneck or constraint.
+But choosing items and random on **gut feel** hasn't always worked out.
+Eli Goldratt in his popular business novel [The Goal](http://bit.ly/1yYUsdE) presents the idea that problem solving should NOT focus on local optimisation but consider the entire workflow ie. target the bottlenecks in the workflow.
 In his other presentations he concentrates this concept in a decision making process he names the [Theory of Constraints (TOC)](http://en.wikipedia.org/wiki/Theory_of_constraints).
-With the tools he provides it is possible to take a large set of data and intuitive insights(i.e. "gut feel) and produce a set of prioritised steps to lead to a goal.
+With the tools he provides it is possible to take a large set of data and intuitive insights(i.e. **gut feel**) and produce a set of prioritised steps to lead to a goal.
 For choosing features to learn from first - these tools can work well for individuals and teams trying to get started or to make ongoing decisions.

+Assuming the goal of a system has been articulated and its measurements defined, the steps are:

+1. Identify the system's constraint(s).
+2. Decide how to exploit the system's constraint(s).
+3. Subordinate everything else to the above decision(s).
+4. Elevate the system's constraint(s).
+5. Warning!
+If in the previous steps a constraint has been broken, go back to step 1, but do not allow inertia to cause a system's constraint.

 ## Closing thoughts